-Credits:”Towering Mountain of Ignorance” intro by Hank Green https://www.youtube.com/watch?v=w3v3S82TuxU Intro bumper “Never Know” by Jack JohnsonThe segue music is on this episode are segments from music by Nightwish, a favorite of our guest today.
+Credits:”Towering Mountain of Ignorance” intro by Hank Green https://www.youtube.com/watch?v=w3v3S82TuxU Intro bumper “Never Know” by Jack Johnson The segue music on this episode is by Ludwig Goransson from the movie soundtrack for Fruitville station.